Clinical Social Worker (Bilingual) – Elementary School

 To apply: Please submit a resume and cover letter through the form below.
 Incomplete applications will not be considered.
 In your cover letter, you must indicate that you are completely fluent in Spanish.
 Candidates who are not fluent in Spanish will not be considered.

-Deadlines and notifications: TEP is currently reviewing applications on a rolling basis.
+Deadlines and notifications: The Equity Project is currently reviewing applications on a rolling basis.
 Applications will be reviewed in the order that they are received.
 If you submit all of the required materials, you will receive a response from us as to whether or not you will be invited to the next stage in the process.

 Back to top